Towards the continuum limit of a $(1+1)$d quantum link Schwinger model

 Nonperturbative calculations of quantum field theories (QFTs) require a careful treatment of regularization and renormalization, for which the lattice approach has proven most successful~\cite{montvay1997quantum}.
 The lattice Hamiltonian of a gauge theory~\cite{kogut1975hamiltonian} retains exact gauge invariance while a finite spatial lattice reduces the infinite number of degrees of freedom of the field theory to a finite number of lattice sites and links.
 The local Hilbert space dimension of the gauge fields, however, remains infinite in the original Wilsonian formulation.
-Quantum link models (QLMs)~\cite{Horn:1981kk, Orland:1989st, chandrasekharan1997quantum} regulate these infinite dimensional Hilbert spaces with qudits while maintaining exact gauge invariance and are ideal candidates to be studied on quantum devices such as analog quantum simulators or digital quantum computers.
+Quantum link models (QLMs)~\cite{Horn:1981kk, Orland:1989st, chandrasekharan1997quantum} regulate these infinite dimensional Hilbert spaces with qudits while maintaining exact gauge invariance.
+They are ideal candidates to be studied on quantum devices such as analog quantum simulators or digital quantum computers, which typically work with finite dimensional local Hilbert spaces.
 Extracting information relevant for the QFT in the continuum limit, especially when realized in the low-dimensional Hilbert spaces available in current quantum devices, requires a sequence of extrapolations which is the main topic of this article.